-The D3500 is the entry level in Nikon’s DSLR range, but it has 24,2 MP sensor and it is as good as cameras worth twice the price.
+The D3500 is the entry level in Nikon’s DSLR range (view the best Nikon D3500 lenses), but it has 24,2 MP sensor and it is as good as cameras worth twice the price.

 It is also complete with guide modes to help beginners get started and understand the basic principles.